JignasaBhunia/gate-test-manager/README.md

 - **Centralized Tracking**: View all your test attempts in a sortable and filterable table.
 - **Advanced Filtering**: Filter tests by Platform, Subject, Type (Topic/Subject/Full), Status, and Date range.
 - **Customizable View**: Toggle column visibility to focus on the metrics that matter to you.
+- **Inline Editing**: Quickly update test details directly from the table without opening a modal.
 - **CRUD Operations**: Easily Add, Edit, and Delete test records.
 - **CSV Support**: Import test data from CSV or export your data for backup/external analysis.